sydney-rd/accounting-database/README.md

 ./db help - displays the optional commands the user can run and what they do

-./db view - views all entries in the file
+./db view - views all vendor entries

-./db view "First Last" - views all entries of a particular name
+./db view "First Last" - view entry by vendor name

-./db names - views only the names in the file
+./db names - views all vendor names in file

-./db add - adds an entry
+./db add - adds vendor entry

-./db sum "First Last" - shows total sum of a given name
+./db sum "First Last" - view total sum of vendor name

-./db max - gives you the vendor with the largest sum
+./db max - Finds largest sum in vendor list

 ./db destory - erases entire file (use with caution)